xdbfoundation/xdb-digitalbits-base/README.md

 > **Warning!** Node version of this package is using [`ed25519`](https://www.npmjs.com/package/ed25519) package, a native implementation of [Ed25519](https://ed25519.cr.yp.to/) in Node.js, as an [optional dependency](https://docs.npmjs.com/files/package.json#optionaldependencies).
 This means that if for any reason installation of this package fails, `digitalbits-base` will fallback to the much slower implementation contained in [`tweetnacl`](https://www.npmjs.com/package/tweetnacl).
 >
 > If you are using `digitalbits-base` in a browser you can ignore this.
 However, for production backend deployments you should definitely be using `ed25519`.
-If `ed25519` is successfully installed and working `StellarBase.FastSigning` variable will be equal `true`.
+If `ed25519` is successfully installed and working `DigitalBitsBase.FastSigning` variable will be equal `true`.
 Otherwise it will be `false`.

 ## Quick start